If we're going to be so religious about our standards and patterns, why not use religious tools to analyze and improve them?

 If we’re going to be so religious about our standards and patterns, why not use religious tools to analyze and improve them?

-Exegesis is a tool for nuance and understanding in the absolutes found on bikesheds everywhere, such as “replace all vars with const” and “await is the new Promise”.
+Exegesis is a tool for nuance and understanding in the absolutes found on bikesheds everywhere, such as “replace all vars with const” and “arrow functions will save your eternal soul”.

 - Speakers: Michael Schoonmaker